neurokitti/ZenWorkspaceIcons/README.md

 ```

 ive made this format for a [chatgpt conversation](https://chatgpt.com/share/675e4f8f-8800-800a-b4ad-c834855347a0)
 i would like for people to think about there own use cases as i could use chatgpt myself but if you just want to help label this would still be sufficient.
+It is also important to remeber not to just blindly use the keywords chatGPT responds with. for example the keywords in this conversation such as "tracking,punctuality,reminder,management" dont sound very good and i would not include them.

+to make a contribution make a fork. edit the file in that fork then submit a pull request.